ManticoreGamesInc/platform-documentation/src/tutorials/camera_capture_basics.md

 ## Refreshing Camera Captures

 Camera captures can be refreshed.
-This can be useful if the 3D object being used in the capture has changed, or to create things such as mirrors (i.e. rear view mirror in a car), or surveillance cameras.
+This can be useful if the 3D object being used in the capture has changed, or to create things such as mirrors (that is rear view mirror in a car), or surveillance cameras.

 In the example code below, the `CreateCapture` function is called from within the `Tick` function.
 Every .1 second, the `CreateCapture` function will be called again.
 This function will check if the `capture` variable is a valid capture instance, and if so, `Refresh` it.
 By doing this, the UI image becomes an animation.